Domirando/sysconfig/README.md

 ## Fun facts & Thanks

 - [Orzklv/nix](https://github.com/orzklv/nix) - Learned from his configurations and intended to be the simplified version
+- [AstroSnail/home-manager](https://github.com/AstroSnail/home-manager) - used his vim config for which I am so grateful

 ## License